 Alongside the universities, the Austrian Academy of Sciences (AAS) is the leading organisation promoting non-university based academic research institutions in Austria.
 It is also worth noting the Institute of Science and Technology Austria (IST Austria), a PhD granting institution located in the Vienna Woods and one of the principle locations of research in the natural sciences including bioscience and the Austrian Institute of Technology (AIT), Austria’s largest non-university research institute with a research focus on grand societal challenges.

 Arguably, much of the recent investment success would not have been possible without a government that backs innovation and supports outstanding academic research.
-In 2017 R&D investmentwas at an all-time high 3,16% of GDP, an all-time high.
-There is also a supportive and attractive tax regime, an R&D cash premium of 14% and a maximum corporate income tax of 25%.
+In 2017 R&D investment was at an all-time high with 3,16% of GDP.
+There is also a supportive and attractive tax regime, an R&D cash premium of 14% and a maximum corporate income tax of 23% from January 1, 2024.
+No additional taxes apply.